Mark Lewisohn: The Beatles: All These Years

 In 2005, Lewisohn announced that he had started work on a three-volume Beatles biography.
 He was quoted as saying of the work:

 The Beatles story has been told very often but, in my view, rarely very well.
 I'm writing a wide-ranging history and my aim is true: to explore and comprehend what happened in and around the Beatles, and to write it even-handedly, without fear or favour, bias or agenda.
 A rock and roll group came out of Liverpool and shaped the last half of the 20th century the world over, and their music transcends changing times.
 The whole extraordinary story needs to be fully recorded and it needs to be done now, while first-hand witnesses are still with us.

 Volume 1 was published in October 2013, entitled The Beatles: All These Years, Volume One – Tune In.
 Lewisohn was quoted as saying "It took longer to research and write than I could ever have anticipated".
 In an interview published on 28 December 2013, Lewisohn estimated that the second volume would be published in 2020 and the final volume in 2028 ("about the time he turns 70").
 However, in August 2018 Lewisohn tweeted that it was "way too early to say" when he would be able to publish Volume 2.

 In autumn 2019 Lewisohn toured a one-man show, Hornsey Road, around theatres in England, also stopping at Dublin and Edinburgh.
 The 25-date tour was an multimedia history lecture about the Beatles' last-made album, Abbey Road.
 The tour title referred to EMI's 1956–57 purchase of a recording studio in Holloway, north London, where the Beatles would have recorded had EMI not altered its course and decided to keep all company recording at the existing studio on Abbey Road.
 The revenue from the tour, which sold out several of its venues, helped fund Lewisohn's work on the remaining volumes of The Beatles: All These Years.

+Evolver:62

+In autumn 2022, Mark Lewisohn presented a stage show that played at Bloomsbury Theatre (London), a history lecture on the Beatles, over two hours long.
+A documentary based on the show, including on-location footage from Liverpool and London, was released in 2025.